-As any German can tell you this is largely not true: Everyone can speak Standard German.
+This is today largely not true: Everyone can speak Standard German.note In Jerome's time it may have been true, as dialects were stronger back then: universal education in Standard German was a relatively recent phenomenon.
+Even if by the time Jerome got there everyone did speak Standard German, it was probably true earlier in his lifetime, which is probably where he got the idea.
 In Germany itself the joke is mostly "You have to go to Hannover to hear actual Standard German... the problem is: you'd be in Hannover..."

 Saxon: According to a 2008 poll (here: http://www.ifd-allensbach.de/news/prd_0804.html), by far the most unpopular German dialect.
 Was spoken by many prominent politicians of East Germany (like Walter Ulbricht, their first head of state), and their border guards, which didn't help its popularity.
 The Saxon dialect replaces P, T, K sounds by B, D, G (and several vowels too, but that's too complicated to expalin).
 Thuringian (the area west of Saxony) is a bit like it.
 Most notable for the invention of new vocab (as "Plinsen" for pancakes) and new meanings to vocabs (mentioned "Pfannkuchen" in Saxon are Plinsen.
 In other regions pancakes are called pancakes, "Pfannkuchen" - in Saxon, however "Pfannkuchen" is what in other regions in Germany is a "Krapfen" - some doughling, baked out in oil, filled with jelly.
 Hilarity Ensues when a Saxonian orders Pfannkuchen in a bavarian bakery).
 Also known as typical Saxonian is "Nu" - the universially used word for approval, yes, maybe, scepticism ("Nu, nu...") etc. - there are cases known where entire conversations were held only by using "Nu".)